mila-iqia/DeepDrummer/blog_post/blog_post.md

 We have observed that there are certain times where it fails to obtain good early recommendations that would orient it in a promising direction.
-This means that the learning process would take longer and no significant progress would be seen during the brief duration of the experiment.
+This means that the learning process would take longer, and no significant progress would be seen during the brief duration of the experiment.
 The opposite can also happen if DeepDrummer accidentally lands on a vein of good drum loops and spends most of its time exploring neighbors of those intial drum loops.
-In the early experiments during the development of DeepDrummer, we also found challenging at first to make up our minds and be consistent with what we *liked*.
+Another potential pitfall that we have observed in the early experiments during the development of DeepDrummer is that we found challenging initially to make up our minds and be consistent with what we *liked*.
+We ourselves got better at this task, but for all our participants it was the first time that they interacted with DeepDrummer.

 ## About shifting user preferences